pcricardo/angular4-2017/Notes-Module-15-Forms.md

 }
 ```

-Note: `setValue` function need to be passed a javascript object with all fields of the form, and override all fields..
+Note: `setValue` function need to be passed a javascript object with __all fields__ of the form, and override all fields.

 __Set a values of the controls you need to update__
 ```JS